metamath/lamp-guide/docs/index.md

 * Expand selection: Expand the selection to the next largest syntactic unit.
 * Shrink selection: Reduce the selection to the next smallest syntactic unit.
-* Add new statement/step above:
+* Add new statement‡ above:
   Create a new step above the current step, and copy the selected statement fragment into the new step's statement.
-* Add new statement/step below:
+* Add new statement‡ below:
   Create a new step below the current step, and copy the selected statement fragment into the new step's statement.
 * Copy to clipboard.